Search

 High-occupancy vehicle (HOV) lanes: Hewletts Road

 NZTA is also considering converting the SH2/Hewletts Road bus lanes to T3 (where three or more people travelling in a vehicle can use the lane) to further alleviate congestion.
-This is subject to available funding with a decision expected in late 2025.
+This is subject to available funding with a decision expected in mid-2026.

 Fraser Street and Fifteenth Avenue intersection improvements